-All students will be engaged in and benefit from the curriculum including exceptional students or students who enter the school below grade level.
-The results of the most recent standardized assessment tests, teacher-made tests, and screenings through the reading program will be used to determine the level of mastery in reading, writing, mathematics and science for all students.
+All students at the School, will be engaged in and benefit from the curriculum, including exceptional students (ESE) and/or students who enter the school below grade level.
+The results of the most recent state-adopted assessment, teacher- made tests, and screenings through the various core programs will be used to determine the level of mastery in reading, writing, mathematics and science for all students.
 This information, coupled with the results of the prior year standardized tests results and student records, will be used to determine the best educational setting for students (e.g., appropriate course selection, tutoring, referral for special services).

-Apart from providing the specific services listed in a student's IEP, EP, and/or ELL plans for ELLs, as applicable, the School's faculty will differentiate instruction as necessary, as well as offer tutoring services or other such assistance to ensure students remain successful.
-Student performance will be continuously assessed.
-Students not making adequate progress towards the Next Generation Sunshine State Standards will be identified and the following measures will be instituted:
+Apart from providing the specific services listed in a student's IEP, EP, and/or ELL plan as applicable, the School's faculty will differentiate instruction as necessary and will offer tutoring services or other such assistance to ensure all students remain successful.
+Student performance will be continuously assessed as described in the Section 5 below.
+Students not making adequate progress towards the CCSS and/or NGSSS in the content areas, as adopted, will be identified and the following measures will be instituted:

-- All students not meeting standards will be placed on a Progress Monitoring Plan and specific strategies to remediate any learning deficiencies will be implemented (excluding ELLs who have been participating in the ESOL program for less than 2 years.) - Reading strategies in the content areas will be facilitated throughout the curriculum to provide students additional practice in addition to those taught during language arts classes. - Early bird, Super Saturday, and daily pull-out tutoring may be required for those students consistently demonstrating non-mastery of the standards. - Students consistently demonstrating non-mastery of Benchmarks on teacher generated quizzes, chapter tests, projects, investigations, and poor academic progress will be targeted for supplemental and intensive instruction/intervention.
+- Each class will attend group sessions in the media center at least once a week wherein technology resources and supplements obtained at professional development workshops will utilized. - Early bird, Super Saturday, and daily pull-out tutoring may be required for those students consistently demonstrating non-mastery. - All students not meeting standards will be placed on a Progress Monitoring Plan (PMP) and specific strategies to remediate any learning deficiencies will be implemented. - Reading strategies in the content areas will be provided to students in addition to those taught during language arts classes - Students consistently demonstrating non-mastery of Benchmarks on teacher generated quizzes, chapter tests, projects, investigations, and poor academic progress will be targeted for supplemental and intensive instruction/intervention

-In addition, students needing remediation based on respective subject area assessments in specific subject areas will be assigned to and placed on a specific Progress Monitoring Plan (PMP) targeting these deficiencies.
+Students needing remediation based on respective subject area assessments in specific subject areas will be assigned to and placed on a specific (PMP) targeting these deficiencies, as mentioned above.
 This plan requires active participation from the student, the parents and specific teachers in order to ensure continuous student improvement.
-This initiative allows each student to have ownership and understating of his/her learning style and allows each student to track and monitor his/her achievement.
-The PMP will be comprised of specific measurable individualized goals for that student, as well the strategies and services (tutoring/required additional classes, ELD services) to be implemented in order for the student to achieve the specified goals.
+This initiative allows each student to have ownership and understanding of his/her learning style and allows each student to track and monitor his/her achievement.
+The PMP will be comprised of specific, measurable, individualized goals for that student as well the strategies and services (tutoring/required additional classes, ELL services, etc.) to be implemented in order for the student to achieve the specified goals.